 3) Length – at least 12 characters (researchers suggest that length is more important than complexity, and many suggesting 16 characters minimum);

 4) Unique – you’re not using it elsewhere and you haven’t used it before; and

 In theory, this is a great idea.

-In a perfect world, all of your employees would follow this policy as though they were experienced IT professionals, clearly understanding the risk and appreciating the added protection strong passwords provide.
+In a perfect world, your employees would follow this policy as though they were experienced IT professionals, understanding the risk and appreciating the added protection strong passwords provide.

 You minimize the risks inherent in sharing of passwords by your employees (which happens a LOT), and credentials of former employees are quickly rendered useless after their departure.

 Your new password policy in place, you can’t help but feel more secure.

 You whisper to yourself: “Feel that?
 That’s cybersecurity.”